F1rrel/RenewedVillageGrowth/readme.txt

   increase exponentiality.
 To put it simple: the higher is this number, the more you need to approach a 100% supply to have a decent growth.
 Also See: http://dev.openttdcoop.org/projects/gs-rcg/wiki
-- "lowest TGR if requirements are not meet": for some reason, when requirements are not met at all for a town, but this still is under active monitoring (because exchanging passengers), it is better not disabling completely town growth but setting it to an extremely low rate.
-The default is 10000 (which means that a new house is created only each 10000 days = 27 years).
-It can be increased until 30000.
+- "lowest TGR if requirements are not met": for some reason, when requirements are not met at all for a town, but this still is under active monitoring (because exchanging passengers), it is better not disabling completely town growth but setting it to an extremely low rate.
+The default is 880 (which means that a new house is created only each 880 days).
+It can be increased until 880.

 3. Requirements